 Book Character Name Ideas: 90+ Names by Genre

-📚 Need instant character names?
-Try our Name Generator for unlimited creative name ideas perfect for any genre!
+Need character names?
+Try our Name Generator for name ideas you can adapt to your genre.

 Dragons Names

-We've assembled over 300 character names organized by the six most popular fiction genres, each carefully crafted to feel authentic within its world.
-Whether you're writing your first novel or your fifteenth, naming characters remains one of the most creatively demanding tasks in storytelling—our guide on how to come up with character names walks you through the process step by step.
-The names below aren't just labels—they're doorways into character, each chosen for how it sounds on the tongue, what it suggests to the imagination, and how it anchors a character in their story.
+We've assembled over 300 character names organized by six fiction genres, with names chosen to fit each kind of story.
+Whether you're writing your first novel or your fifteenth, naming characters can still be surprisingly hard.
+Our guide on how to come up with character names walks you through the process step by step.
+The names below are meant to suggest character, sound natural in dialogue, and fit the world around them.

-Genre isn't just a marketing category—it's a contract with the reader about the kind of experience they're about to have.
+Genre tells readers what kind of story they're entering.
 Fantasy readers expect names that feel invented yet pronounceable, built from familiar linguistic roots but arranged in unfamiliar combinations.
 Romance readers want names that are attractive, memorable, and carry a hint of the character's personality.
 Mystery readers need names they can keep straight across a complex plot with multiple suspects.

 Consider how differently you'd react to a detective named "Maren Lockwood" versus one named "Sparkle McFairywhisper."
 The first feels competent and serious; the second belongs in an entirely different book.
-This isn't about following rules rigidly—it's about understanding the expectations your genre has established so you can either fulfill them brilliantly or subvert them intentionally.
+This isn't about following rules rigidly.
+It's about understanding the expectations your genre has established so you can use them or deliberately push against them.

 Fantasy Novel Character Names

-Fantasy naming is an art form unto itself.
-The best fantasy names feel like they grew organically from the world they inhabit—names that sound like they have etymologies in languages that don't quite exist.
+The best fantasy names feel as if they grew out of the world they belong to.
+They sound like they have histories in languages that don't quite exist.
 Our guide to fantasy names by race explores how different fictional cultures develop distinct naming conventions.
-Tolkien set the gold standard by creating actual languages first and then deriving character names from them.
-You don't need to go that far, but understanding that principle—that names should feel rooted in a consistent system—separates forgettable fantasy names from unforgettable ones.
+Tolkien created languages first and then derived character names from them.
+You don't need to go that far, but names should still feel rooted in a consistent system.

 Fantasy Book Character Names

-These fantasy names blend mythological roots with evocative surnames that immediately conjure images of enchanted forests, ancient battlefields, and arcane towers.
-Each name is designed to feel at home in an epic fantasy novel while remaining distinct and pronounceable for modern readers.
+These fantasy names blend mythological roots with surnames that suggest enchanted forests, ancient battlefields, or arcane towers.
+Each name is meant to feel at home in an epic fantasy novel while staying distinct and pronounceable.

 - 1